It was a long and tremendous work, delayed by many external factors, yet the

 Credits for the pictures: Hyacinthe Cartiaux, Valentin Plugaru

-I’ve run a couple of benchmarks assessing the effective performances of this new cluster.
+I’ve run a couple of benchmarks assessing the effective performances of this new cluster (when over 100 nodes).

 - performances of the network have been measured using OSU Micro-Benchmarks .